I was recently in the fortunate position of attending one of my children’s wedding here in Scotland.

 There can be a relaxed, home made vibe to your wedding with wild flowers, which can also be dried.
 The bridesmaids can accessorise with bunches of gypsophila or similar wispy flowers.

 Popular designers throughout this year have been Donna Salado and Justin Alexander.
-One of the best places I found for plus size wedding dresses was Kavelle.
+One of the best places I found for plus size wedding dresses and ball gowns was Dynasty London.

 Bari-Jay bridesmaid dresses were popular with sequin bridesmaids setting a huge trend.

 Donna Salado dresses, and a British Design which is always good and to the highest of quality.
 Justin Alexander Signature is a favourite too!

 All the dresses range in size and length, which is a great asset for all.

 Sottero & Midgley, Justin Alexander, Donna Salado, Sincerity, Sweetheart, The Dessy Group and Ebony Rose.